 - Developing high performance infrastructure guidance for the New Urbanist Smart Code

 - Portland Downtown Neighborhood Association – Land Use & Transportation Committee.

 When appropriate she teams with other firms and organizations to meet the needs of her customers.

 - Write insightful articles, testimonies and opeds on systemic changes re: housing affordability and share them with policymakers

 - Work to claim a place for the African American community in Portland through developing relationships with Black developers and entrepreneurs forming The SOUL District

 - Co-administer Portland, OR Small Developers Alliance Facebook page–stimulating discussion via posting news articles related to small developers

 - Follow public policy related to pedestrians, write testimony and sit on advisory committees on behalf of Oregon Walks

-- Search out local investment opportunities that most closely fit my beliefs about sustainability/resiliency
+- Search out local non-accredited investor opportunities that most closely promote sustainability/resiliency/climate justice

 In working with Mary as an intern during a very difficult period for planning consulting firms, I witnessed her enduring commitment to a sustainable future.
 Her strategy was to work for the people and the issues that would lead to the policies that would put her skills—and those of her colleagues—in demand for many years ahead.
 I learned a great deal about how to shape good public policy—and to take a stand for the world I want to live in in the future.